GB News: Ratings and public response

-According to an annual poll of 45,000 UK consumers by the market research company Savanta, in 2022 GB News was the nation's third 'most loved' news brand, behind The Guardian and Metro, the 17th most loved media brand among baby boomers, and the 61st most loved media brand in the UK overall.
+According to an annual poll of 45,000 UK consumers by the market research company Savanta, in 2022 GB News was the nation's third 'most loved' news brand, behind The Guardian and Metro.
+In the May 2023 survey, it was ranked as the UK's most-loved news brand, ahead of The Guardian and The Sun.
+Savanta explained that the channel's high ranking was a result of its "Marmite" appeal, whereby its dedicated viewers are obsessively positive about the channel.
+Savanta explained that GB News "taps into a certain demographic's belief that mainstream media cannot be trusted".

 In December 2022, Press Gazette reported that GB News had beaten Sky News in primetime ratings over a 30-day period, with 57,107 viewers to Sky's 52,230.
 The channel remained behind Sky News for all-day viewership, but recorded a 48% increase in primetime viewers relative to the same period in 2021.
 The article also quoted a Christmas memo sent to staff by Frangopoulos, who said that 'In just 18 months you have worked as a team to end Sky News' undisputed 33-year reign as the most-watched commercial news channel in the United Kingdom'.
-Frangopoulos added that BARB figures showed the channel's fastest growing areas were 'in Red Wall regions across the north-east (+17% in Q4 so far), the north-west (+14%), and Yorkshire (+12%)'.
+Frangopoulos added that BARB figures showed the channel's fastest growing areas were in Red Wall regions across the north-east (+17% in Q4 so far), the north-west (+14%), and Yorkshire (+12%)'.
+By November 2024, GB News had overtaken Sky News for its live TV viewers averaged over a 20-hour period between 6am and 2am for one month.